 Did anyone notice the humor of attendees at Monday’s inaugural lunch feasting on lobster while those who voted to keep this president in office are paying higher taxes on every cent they earn (see: Great Reasons to Hit Middle Income America With Tax Increases)?
-Some Obama voters are doubtless blaming their employers or the Republican Party because they know their man in the White House would never allow their taxes to go up.

 How did our Republican Party become this beaten down relic playing chicken with Democrats bent on destroying the economy?
 Republicans seem to have convinced themselves that they are fighting a losing battle against public misperception and a hostile media, but they are also losing the fight they have been waging against their own ideology.
-Has the time finally come?

 Remember the Republican Pledge to America, the conservative retort to the president’s failed American Promise (see: The Lie Behind the President’s American Promise)?
 The GOP contract talked about “unparalleled recklessness with taxpayer dollars,”¹ proclaiming: